dy1z/docs/content/docs/development/events.md

 Runs after the Template has been compiled, but before any Transfomers have been applied.
 Exposes the rendered `html` string and the `config`.

-You can use it to alter the HTML, even before CSS inlining takes place.
-It's also your last chance to modify any Transformer-related settings in your config.
+It's your last chance to alter the HTML or any settings in your config, before Transformers process your email template.

-For example, let's assume that for some reason we change our mind and want to disable inlining.
+For example, let's disable CSS inlining:
-Oh, and we also want to rewrite all call-to-action labels (maybe they're coming from an external source, like a database?):

 ```js
 // config.js